AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Conclusion

 \section{Conclusion}

 In this paper, we proposed \name, a framework for centralized ledgers, which provides verifiability, non-equivocation, and censorship evidence.
-To achieve these properties, we leveraged a combination of TEE and public blockchain with support for Turing-complete smart contracts.
-We showed that \name is deployable with the current tools and is able to process over $450$ transactions per second on a commodity PC, while accounting for the overhead of all verifications and updates.
+To achieve these properties, we leveraged a unique combination of TEE Turing-complete smart contract platform.
+We showed that \name is deployable with the current tools and can process over $400$ transactions per second on a commodity PC, including the overhead of all verifications.